EPA WaterSense: Background

 The objective of the program is to educate consumers on water conservation and to promote the WaterSense label.
 The program was originally designed to promote consumer products (namely, low-flow water fixtures).
-The program, however, has since expanded to the certification of homes and accreditation of irrigation professionals.
-The EPA issued revised draft specifications for landscape irrigation controllers in January 2011.
+The program has since expanded to the certification of homes and accreditation of irrigation professionals.
+EPA issued its most recent specification for weather-based irrigation controllers in 2021.
+A draft specification for soil moisture-based irrigation control technologies was issued in 2019.
 Specifications for pre-rinse spray valves and water softeners started development as of 2011.
 In June 2014, WaterSense began the certification of homes, designed to use 20% less water than standard new construction, as well as the accreditation of irrigation professionals for the installation, maintenance, design and auditing of systems.
-There are no federal standards for irrigation equipment in the U.S., so the EPA uses references average system efficiency to establish a baseline and volume-based guidelines.
 The home certification program, called the WaterSense "New Home Specification" program, specifies criteria for residential indoor and outdoor water use, as well as homeowner education.
-Version 2.0 of "WaterSense Specification for Homes" can be viewed here.
+Version 2.0 of "WaterSense Specification for Homes" was issued in 2021.

-Between the years of 2006 and 2020, the EPA has projected that its water conservation program has saved approximately 5.3 trillion gallons of water and 603 billion kilowatt hours of electricity from power required to distribute and handle water.
+Between the years of 2006 and 2020, the EPA projected that its water conservation program has saved approximately 5.3 trillion gallons of water and 603 billion kilowatt hours of electricity from power required to distribute and handle water.
 Although EPACT92 was the impetus for this initiative, the WaterSense program currently operates under a number of congressional authorities, such as the Clean Water Act and the Safe Drinking Water Act.

-In 2016, a number of proposals were introduced by the 114th Congress to expand the WaterSense, but no consensus was made.
+In 2016, a number of proposals were introduced by the 114th Congress to expand the WaterSense program, but no consensus was reached on the proposals.
 In 2018, the 115th Congress made amendments to the program in Section 4306 of America's Water Infrastructure Act (AWIA) of 2018.
 The EPA had no legal authority over WaterSense or its specifications until the enactment of the AWIA.
 Section 4306 of AWIA mandates that these specifications "must reduce water use, decrease strain on water systems, conserve energy, and preserve water resources."
-The AWIA now requires the EPA to enforce these specifications, although the program is still voluntary, and to update them every six years.
+The AWIA requires the EPA to enforce these specifications, although the program is still voluntary, and to update them every six years.
 In addition to the previously existing parameters of the program, the Act also encourages the EPA to expand the program beyond water conservation to promote technology for the treatment, reuse and recycling of non-potable water.